siddiskid/Snakes-and-Hackers-II/README.md

 ## Accomplishments that we're proud of

-We were successful in developing a Web Application and feel pride in bring our thoughts to reality.
-It was also a golden opportunity to network with people from different time zones coming together developing a project.
+We were successful in developing a Web Application and feel pride in bringing our thoughts to reality.
+It was a golden opportunity to network with people from different time zones coming together to develop a project.

 ## What we learned

-We got lot of exposure in Game Development using JavaScript.
+We got a lot of exposure in Game Development using JavaScript.
+Also we documented our project on GitHub ensuring best practices are followed.

 ## What's next for Ryu's Conquest

 We believe that this Project possesses tremendous potential and can be taken forward.
 Time Clock can be added along with escalation in game difficulties.
 Also we need not restrict to only 4 planets and incorporate new games spanning numerous categories.
-As a future work we can also focus upon adding multiplayer feature along with chat capability.
+As a future work we can work upon adding multiplayer and chat capabilities to enhance robustness of the project.

 | Page  | Description |